imazen/imageflow-dotnet-server/README.md

 ## Migrating from ImageResizer

 ### General Notes
+* Imageflow.Server does not support the ".jpg.ashx" syntax used circa ~2009, but you can implement it with URL rewriting yourself.
 * Imageflow does not let shadows overwhelm image highlights (it resizes images in linear RGB instead of averaging compressed sRGB values).
 This is correct behavior, but can lower the visual impact of